localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 If it finds a shared subnet, the IP address of the LocalStack container in that subnet is returned.
 Otherwise, `127.0.0.1` is returned.

+To illustrate how this works, the following diagram shows an application container trying to make a DNS query to the LocalStack DNS server.

 {{< img-simple src="dns-subnet-matching.png" >}}

-In the scenario above, the LocalStack Docker container is part of two docker networks: "Network 1" and "Network 2".
+The LocalStack Docker container is part of two docker networks: "Network 1" and "Network 2".
-The application container is part of "Network 2" only.
+The application container is part of "Network 2" only, but this network is shared with LocalStack meaning that the query can be made to the container without going via ports published on the host.

-When it makes a DNS query for `localhost.localstack.cloud`, the LocalStack DNS server looks through its assigned IP addresses, and finds that the `172.19.0.0/24` subnet is common to both LocalStack and the incoming request's source IP address.
+When it makes a DNS query for `localhost.localstack.cloud`, the LocalStack DNS server iterates through its assigned IP addresses, and finds that the `172.19.0.0/24` subnet is common to both LocalStack and the incoming query's source IP address.
 Since this matches, the LocalStack DNS server returns the A record `172.19.0.2`.

 We are now able to resolve the three issues mentioned above: